 "You're sure this will help my back problems?"
 "Trust me, I'm a doctor!"

-Second Sight is a third person action/adventure game developed by Free Radical Design, in which you take on the role of John Vattic, an amnesiac scientist who wakes up in a medical facility only to discover he has psychic powers.The game is a Third Person Shooter with Stealth gameplay and Psychic Powers thrown into the mix, with stealth being the preferred method of solving missions, especially in the early chapters.
+Second Sight is a third person action/adventure game developed by Free Radical Design and published by Codemasters, in which you take on the role of John Vattic, an amnesiac scientist who wakes up in a medical facility only to discover he has psychic powers.The game is a Third-Person Shooter with Stealth gameplay and Psychic Powers thrown into the mix, with stealth being the preferred method of solving missions, especially in the early chapters.
 John unlocks his powers slowly, and even though they are progressively strengthened he is rarely ever a match for more than two well armed opponents.
 That said, once he gets his full complement of powers at full strength— Telekinesis, healing, projection, possession, energy blasts and invisibility— let's just say that the Videogame Cruelty Potential and Difficulty Level both rise accordingly.The story itself is top notch, and has perhaps one of the best uses of Time Travelor rather, precognition in any game in recent memory; it's worth playing through for that alone.
 John Vattic is a professional skeptic and psychic debunker, seconded on a mission to find out if the legendary Soviet parapsychologist Dr. Grienko is alive, and just what he's been up to.
 Long story short, something goes horribly wrong and he wakes up months later with no memory of the events and psychic powers.
 Throughout the game he progressively unlocks those memories, and in doing so learns more about his present.
 It seems a Sinister Government Conspiracy is after Grienko's research to reliably create and empower psychics, and means to kill and discredit the heroes.

 This game provides examples of: